 Here are some tips to help you in your search:

 If you need names of practitioners in your area, first check with your doctor or other health care provider.
 A nearby hospital or medical school, professional organizations, state regulatory agencies or licensing boards, or even your health insurance provider may be helpful.
 Unfortunately, the National Center for Complementary and Integrative Health (NCCIH) cannot refer you to practitioners.

 Find out as much as you can about any potential practitioner, including education, training, licensing, and certifications.
 The credentials required for complementary health practitioners vary tremendously from state to state and from discipline to discipline.

 Once you have found a possible practitioner, here are some tips about deciding whether he or she is right for you:

-- Tell all your health care providers about all complementary approaches you use and about all practitioners who are treating you.
+Tell all your health care providers about the complementary approaches you use and about all practitioners who are treating you.
 Keeping your health care providers fully informed helps you to stay in control and effectively manage your health.